jbahamon/ctm-lucca/Readme.md

 **Gate Key Summon**: D, B, D, F + a/b/c (Standing, must have Berserker activated).
 Uses all of your Power.

 Lucca uses her Gate Key to summon the Black Tyranno!
 It will appear over the closest opponent and bite down.
 Make sure it hits, 'cause you only have one shot.
+"AVAVAGO!"

 ----------------------------